The Milky Way stellar halo is twisted and doubly broken: insights from DESI DR2 Milky Way Survey observation: Results

 Figure~\ref{fig:radial_profile_different_position} presents the comparison between the global best-fit variable model obtained in Section~\ref{sec:variable results} and the corresponding triple power-law models (different color curves in each panel) that directly fit the measured density profile in each region (see the legend).
 The global variable model profiles differ in different panels because the variable model is dependent on angular position.
 Here, we have corrected the selection effect.
 In all panels of Figure~\ref{fig:radial_profile_different_position}, the triple power-law model at a given sky position fits the observed density profile well.
 We also find that the variable model does not present a very large difference compared with the best-fit triple power-law model in each region, which indicates that the variable model is flexible in terms of capturing the main density variations over the sky.
 However, in the HAC-N region, observation points are slightly higher than the global black curve at all distances, while in the HAC-S and Pisces regions, the observation points are slightly higher than the black curve at smaller distances.
 And in the P4 region, the variable model slightly overestimates the density profile.
 These are all consistent with Figure~\ref{fig:angular_residual}.

 Table~\ref{table:regions} provides the best-fit parameters in each panel of Figure~\ref{fig:radial_profile_different_position}.
 In particular, we find that for the best-fit triple power-law model of HAC-S, HAC-N, VOD, and P4 regions, the difference between the best-fit second power-law slope $\alpha_2$ and the third power-law slope $\alpha_3$ is negligible when compared with the uncertainties of $\alpha_2$ and $\alpha_3$.
 Hence, the triple power-law model degrades to a double power-law model, and thus we omit the second break radius $r_{b,2}$ and $\alpha_3$ in these regions.
 The break radius of VOD is about 15~kpc, which is consistent with the first break radius we find in Section~\ref{sec:triple power-law model results}.
 The break radii of both HAC-N and HAC-S are around 30~kpc, which is consistent with the second break radius reported in \citep{Han_stellar_halo_density_profile} for GSE.
 This may indicate that HAC-N and HAC-S are highly correlated with GSE stars \citep{2019MNRAS.482..921S,2022ApJ...936L...2P,2024MNRAS.532.2584Y}.
 Besides, we find that the ellipsoids of HAC-N and HAC-S are highly prolate and present very large pitch angles.
 We report a pitch angle of 100$\degree$ and 53$\degree$ for HAC-S and HAC-N, respectively.
 However, given the small area of these overdense regions, the best-constrained axis ratios, pitch, and yaw angles could be subject to large uncertainties due to extrapolations, though the associated statistical errors are small, and thus we do not over-interpret these shape and position parameters.
+Moreover, we have tried directly fitting spherical models.
+The best-fit density slope parameters and break radii remain consistent with those of the ellipsoidal models adopted here.